Point processes with event time uncertainty: Experiments

 \paragraph{Dataset.} For time-only event data, we set a time horizon $[-\tau_{\rm max}, T]$ with $\tau_{\rm max}=4$ and $T = 16$.
 The model adopts a latent influence kernel function $k( t', t)$ defined as

 which, after specifying $N$ and $N'$, will induce a kernel matrix $K$ in \eqref{eq:def-Kij-discrete-time}.
-In this example, the influence kernel matrix $K$ will have both positive and negative entries, meaning that the history may trigger excitation and inhibition effects between events.
-In addition, the influence kernel is time-varying, meaning that these effects are non-stationary over time.
+In this example, the influence kernel matrix $K$ will have both positive and negative entries, indicating that the history may elicit both excitatory and inhibitory effects between events.
+Additionally, the influence kernel is time-varying, indicating that these effects are non-stationary over time.

 We use two types of discrete time grids: (a) $N'=8,N=32$, and (b) $N'=80, N=320$.
 The corresponding kernel matrices are visualized in Figure~\ref{fig:true-small-kernel-time-only} and Figure~\ref{fig:true-large-kernel-time-only} respectively in the form of $\Psi$ defined as in \eqref{eq:def-Psi-matrix}.
 We use $\mu = 0.2$, and the event data are simulated by the law of a Bernoulli process as introduced in Section \ref{subsec:bernoulli-time-only}.
 The training and testing sets consist of $16,000$ and $500$ trajectories, respectively.